 Merchant services, also referred to as payment processors, are a necessary but frustrating part of running a business.
-The providers in this guide offer fair pricing and transparent practices.
+We list 10 providers that offer fair and transparent pricing

 This article is part of a larger series on Payments.